 Serpentine asbestos develops in a layered or tiered form, whereas amphibole asbestos has a chain like structure and appearance.

-As mentioned above, the 3 types of asbestos you will probably be most familiar with are chrysotile, amosite and crocidolite.
+As mentioned above, the 3 main types of asbestos you will probably be most familiar with are chrysotile, amosite and crocidolite.

-That is because these 3 minerals are the ones that have been used most extensively in building materials over the years.
+That is because these 3 minerals are the ones that have been used most extensively in commercial building materials over the years.